idda-dataset/home/_pages/overview.md

     | 22*   | Ground        | horizontal ground-level structure                                                       |
     | 23*   | Static        | clutter in the background not distinguishable, like mountains                           |

-    *This class is not considered during evaluation{: .notice}
+    *This class is not considered during evaluation
+    {: .notice}

 {% include gallery id="layouts_gallery" caption="Click to see some sample taken from IDDA:`RGB`, `Semantic`, and `Depth`." %}